mailgun/holster/README.md

 # Holster
 A place to put useful mailgun utilities and small libraries that don't fit anywhere else.

+## Errors
+Errors is a fork of [https://github.com/pkg/errors](https://github.com/pkg/errors) with additional functions for improving the relationship between structured logging and error handling in go See the [errors readme](https://github.com/mailgun/holster/blob/master/errors/README.md) for details

 ## WaitGroup
 Waitgroup is a simplification of `sync.Waitgroup` with item and error collection included.